monofuel/hippo/README.md

   - will be useful for debugging and testing
   - also useful for running on systems without a GPU
 - [ ] add pictures to project
-- [ ] setup automated testing build for HIP
+- [x] setup automated testing build for HIP
-  - need a docker image with nim, hipcc, and nvcc
-- [ ] setup automated testing with hip-cpu
+- [x] setup automated testing with hip-cpu
 - [ ] setup CI runners for both nvidia & amd GPUs for testing binaries
 - [ ] setup automation for building nim types from CUDA headers